Drug Evaluation Committee 2017-66 Retention Period for Investigator Site Records in Post-Marketing Clinical Trials

 Question

-However, data at investigational sites that have not been transferred to post-marketing clinical trials are compiled as clinical trial results and a summary report is prepared.
-Therefore, it is acceptable to keep the relevant records at the relevant medical institution until the later date of either the date of marketing approval or three years after the discontinuation or termination of the clinical trial (GCP Article 41, Paragraph 2).
+However, data at Investigator Sites that have not been transferred to post-marketing clinical trials are compiled as clinical trial results and a summary report is prepared.
+Therefore, it is acceptable to keep the relevant records at such medical institutions until the later date of either the date of approval for manufacturing and marketing or the date three years have passed after the discontinuation or termination of the clinical trial (GCP Article 41, Paragraph 2).